 This homemade Lemon Curd is deliciously sweet, tangy, creamy, and smooth, with a tart lemon flavor.
 It's perfect for scones, crepes, pound cake, and so much more.
-Yes, can buy it in the store, but with this easy lemon curd recipe you'll see how easy it is to make at home with a just few simple ingredients.
+Yes, can buy it in the store, but with this easy recipe, you'll see how easy it is to make at home with just a few simple ingredients.

-Since I started the blog I've made curd using different fruits.
-So if you don't have lemon and you have some other fruit in the refrigerator check out my recipes for strawberry curd, lime curd, and cranberry curd.
+Since I started the blog I've made curd using different fruits, but I think this is the best lemon curd you'll ever try.
+But if you don't have lemon and you have some other fruit in the refrigerator check out my recipes for strawberry curd, lime curd, and cranberry curd.

-The basic recipe for this lemon curd consists of six ingredients:
+This lemon curd recipe consists of just 6 ingredients:

 - Fresh Lemons.
 Definitely use fresh lemon juice for this recipe instead of bottled lemon juice.
 Fresh lemons have a tart, floral scent that I find is not replicated in bottled juice.